Iterative representing set selection for nested cross approximation: Practical algorithm for nested cross approximation

-The main problem is how to select these representor sets adaptively.
+The main problem is how to select these representing sets adaptively.
 Previous approaches \cite{bebe-nested-2012,ybz-independent-2004,hg-directsolver-2012} used geometrical constructions.
-In this paper we propose a purely algebraical method: each representor set is divided into self and predecessors parts, each of which is calculated separately.
-First of all, assume that predecessors part of each representor set is predefined, then to find rather good self part of representor set for a node $\t$, we can use basis rows or columns of all nodes in $\S{t}$ or $\sons{\S{t}}$ if these basises are already defined.
+In this paper we propose a purely algebraical method: each representing set is divided into self and predecessors parts, each of which is calculated separately.
+First of all, assume that predecessors part of each representing set is predefined, then to find rather good self part of representing set for a node $\t$, we can use basis rows or columns of all nodes in $\S{t}$ or $\sons{\S{t}}$ if these basises are already defined.
 This leads us to a \emph{level-by-level} algorithm: start on the bottom of trees $\T{I}$ and $\T{J}$, calculate basis columns for each node of the $\T{J}$ on current level of the tree, calculate basis rows for each node of the $\T{I}$ on the same level and then go up one level.
-Under assumption of fixed predecessors part $\pp{t}$ of each representor set, we summarize \emph{level-by-level} idea in Algorithm \ref{alg:mcbh-upward}.
+Under assumption of fixed predecessors part $\pp{t}$ of each representing set, we summarize \emph{level-by-level} idea in Algorithm \ref{alg:mcbh-upward}.